happytunesai/EZ-SST-Logger-GUI/README.md

 The **EZ STT Logger GUI** is a versatile graphical application for real-time speech-to-text (STT) recognition and audio logging.
 Now available as a **standalone executable** for Windows, making it easier than ever to use without installing Python or dependencies!

-The app supports multiple modes – from local Whisper models (with integrated FFmpeg detection) and using the OpenAI and ElevenLabs APIs to WebSocket-based control and integration options. **Version 1.1.9 fully integrates an optional Voice Activity Detection (VAD) system** into the audio processing pipeline to improve speech segmentation and adds an **OpenAI model selector**.
+The app supports multiple modes – from local Whisper models (with integrated FFmpeg detection) and using the OpenAI and ElevenLabs APIs to WebSocket-based control and integration options. **Fully integrates an optional Voice Activity Detection (VAD) system** into the audio processing pipeline to improve speech segmentation and adds an **OpenAI model selector**.

 It was created to provide enhanced STT features for Streamer.bot, often complementing **PNGTuber-GPT** addon setups (like the extended version by [happytunesai](https://github.com/happytunesai/PNGTuber-GPT-WS), based on the original by [RapidRabbit-11485](https://github.com/RapidRabbit-11485/PNGTuber-GPT)).